Gessate (Milan Metro)

 Gessate is a suburban station on Line 2 of the Milan Metro serving the town of Gessate.

 History

 The station was opened 13 April 1985, as the terminus of the extension from Gorgonzola.
 From 26 July to 31 August 2014 Gessate station was closed for the construction of the Outer Ring Road east of Milan.
-The trains have limited service to Cascina Antonietta, temporary terminus.
+During the closure, trains used the previous station of Cascina Antonietta as their temporary terminus.